Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

   If ``browser.urlbar.pocket.featureGate`` is true, this controls whether Pocket suggestions are turned on.
 Otherwise they won't be shown.

+browser.urlbar.suggest.yelp (boolean, default: true) If ``browser.urlbar.yelp.featureGate`` is true, this controls whether Yelp suggestions are turned on.
+Otherwise they won't be shown.

 browser.urlbar.switchTabs.adoptIntoActiveWindow (boolean, default: false) When using switch to tabs, if set to true this will move the tab into the active window, instead of just switching to it.